9 Coronavirus Deaths Now Reported In Washington State

 The coronavirus death toll in Washington state now stands at nine, with a total of 27 confirmed cases of the virus that causes COVID-19.

-The newly revised tally includes two people who died in the Seattle area last week and have since been found to have had the coronavirus, the health department in King County, Wash., announced Tuesday.
+The newly revised tally includes two people who died in the Seattle area last week and have since been found to have been infected with the novel coronavirus, the health department in King County, Wash., announced Tuesday.

 The posthumous diagnoses means the pair — a woman in her 80s and a man in his 50s — were likely the first in the U.S. to die from the disease.
-They died on Feb.
+They both died on Feb.
 26.

 King County has 21 cases, including eight deaths, and neighboring Snohomish County has six cases, with one death, according to the Washington state health department.

-Among seven new cases that were announced in King County on Tuesday are a woman in her 40s who worked at Life Care Center of Kirkland, Wash.; she is recovering at home.
+Among seven new cases that were announced in King County on Tuesday are a woman in her 40s who worked at Life Care Center of Kirkland, Wash., the long-term care facility that is considered to be the site of an outbreak.
+She is recovering at home.

-And in a worrying sign of new community transmission of the virus, two men in their 20s are now hospitalized at the Swedish Issaquah medical center after contracting COVID-19 through an unknown exposure, the county health department says.
+And in a worrying sign of new community transmission of the virus, two men in their 20s are now hospitalized at the Swedish Issaquah medical center, east of Seattle, after contracting COVID-19 through an unknown exposure, the county health department says.

-Both of the people who died last week were residents of Life Care Center, which is now considered to be the site of an outbreak that includes several deaths.
+Both of the people who died last week were residents of Life Care Center.
+The facility has now been linked to at least nine COVID-19 cases and several deaths.

 The male patient was transferred to Harborview Medical Center in Seattle on Feb.
 24 and died two days later, according to a statement from University of Washington Medical Center, which operates the Harborview facility.